odisfm/zcx-core/docs/content/template-reference.md

 zcx contains several features for applying a common definition across multiple controls, or for dynamically configuring a control based on factors such as its position in a group.

 ## control templates
+In `control_templates.yaml`, you may create a control definition that is available for any control to inherit from.
+Any properties defined on the template will be inherited on the child control.
+In the case of a conflict (the template and child define the same property), the child will overwrite the template.

 ```yaml title="control_templates.yaml"
 __global__: